yellow flag

 KYM MENZIES

-team maca 2024
+team maca

 In 2015, I was diagnosed with prostate cancer.
 Despite surgeries and treatments, the cancer spread to my right lung and resulted in Transverse Myelitis causing paraplegia.
 The doctors gave me five years, but I plan on surpassing their expectations.
 I have unfinished business, including participating in the Ride.

 In 2022, my wife Jan and I planned to ride for the first time, but I ended up in the hospital due to a loss of leg sensation.
 My condition worsened, leading to an emergency bowel operation that saved my life.
-However, the ongoing effects of Transverse Myelitis did mean I would spend the next five and a half months in hospital.
+However, the ongoing effects of transverse myelitis did mean I would spend the next five and a half months in hospital.

 Through the support of my family and the wonderful care by the staff at Fiona Stanley Hospital and Joondalup Health Campus I learnt how to walk again and strengthen my motor skills.
-With Jan by my side, I tackled and finished the 2023 Ride.
+With Jan by my side, I tackled and finished the 2023 and 2024 Ride.

 honour your journey